Skip to main content

 Work in Kyoto": https://tokyu-fudosan-hd-gakumachi.com/digital_book/spot_5th/#page=1

-Despite the fact that Kyoto City is known as the "Student City of Kyoto," with students accounting for approximately 10% of the population and many international students, less than 20% of students find employment at companies in the city, making it an issue of retaining students and curbing the outflow of young people and those raising children from the city.Under such circumstances, the city, Tokyu Land Holdings Corporation, and the Student Information Center have collaborated to develop a project to promote the attractiveness of working in Kyoto from the perspective of students, both domestically and internationally, and to encourage students to move to the city and settle down.As a project for fiscal year 2023, 15 university students, including international students studying in Kyoto, interviewed five people who are working in Kyoto after graduating from universities and graduate schools in the city, and took charge of photography, writing articles, and layout, creating a 14-page digital booklet in Japanese and English.In addition, we have also created and uploaded a video interview with a view to distributing it overseas.
+Despite the fact that Kyoto City is known as a "student city" with students accounting for approximately 10% of the population and a large number of international students, less than 20% of students find employment at companies in Kyoto City.Under such circumstances, the city, Tokyu Land Holdings Corporation, and the Student Information Center have collaborated to develop a project to promote the attractiveness of working in Kyoto from the perspective of students, both domestically and internationally, and to encourage students to move to the city and settle down.As a project for fiscal year 2023, 15 university students, including international students studying in Kyoto, interviewed five people who had graduated or completed university or graduate school in Kyoto and were now working in the city.In addition, we have also created and uploaded a video of the interview with a view to distributing it overseas.

-KCGI, the first IT professional graduate school in Japan, has introduced the world's latest IT education curriculum based on its global educational network with overseas universities, and has added management education to it to foster advanced professionals and top leaders in IT fields that have been difficult to train in conventional research graduate schools.After completing their studies at KCGI, international students have gone on to play key roles in IT companies in Kyoto and other parts of Japan, as well as in their home countries.
+KCGI, the first IT professional graduate school in Japan, has introduced the world's latest IT education curriculum based on its global educational network with overseas universities, and has added management and management education to foster advanced professionals and top leaders in IT fields that have been difficult to train in conventional research graduate schools.After completing their studies at KCGI, international students have gone on to play key roles in IT companies in Kyoto and other parts of Japan, as well as in their home countries.

 Video interview with "Work in Kyoto